Matt Lucas: Early work

 Lucas ventured into stage musicals in 2002, when he took a role in Boy George's musical Taboo at The Venue in London.
 He played the performance artist Leigh Bowery.

 Little Britain

 Little Britain is Lucas' most commercially successful work.
 The show came about when trainee BBC radio producer Ashley Blaker, tasked with coming up with ideas for a television or radio series, bumped into Lucas in London.
 The two were old friends from Haberdashers' and Lucas took Blaker to the Groucho Club, where he told Blaker of his ideas for a sketch show.
 Little Britain was launched as a radio show on BBC Radio 4 and it later became a TV series.

-Among the many characters he plays in the series, which he writes and acts in along with David Walliams, are apparently "disabled" Andy Pipkin, teenage Bristol chav Vicky Pollard, homophobic homosexual Daffyd Thomas, and insensitive slimming club organiser Marjorie Dawes.
+Among the many characters he plays in the series, which he wrote and acted in, along with David Walliams, are apparently "disabled" Andy Pipkin, teenage Bristol chav Vicky Pollard, homophobic homosexual Daffyd Thomas, and insensitive slimming club organiser Marjorie Dawes.

 In January 2005, Lucas and Walliams were named the most powerful people in TV comedy by Radio Times.